-Federal Stafford Loans can be used to pay for education-related expenses, for those items included in the college's published cost of attendance, often referred to as the student budget.
+Federal student loans, sometimes called Direct Loans, Stafford Loans, or Perkins Loans, can be used to pay for education-related expenses.
+These expenses are included in your school’s published cost of attendance (COA), often referred to as a student budget.

-The Free Application for Federal Student Aid (FAFSA) includes a Statement of Educational Purpose, in which the student certifies that he or she, "will use federal and/or state student financial aid only to pay the cost of attending an institution of higher education.”
+When you sign the FAFSA (Free Application for Federal Student Aid), you agree to use the federal and/or state financial aid you receive to “pay the cost of attending an institution of higher education.”

-Room and board costs can include one of four allowances specified by the school:
+Room and board costs can include one of four allowances, depending on where you live:

-Students who have special circumstances should appeal to the college for an adjustment to their cost of attendance.
-Note that some colleges will make an adjustment to the cost of attendance to increase aid eligibility when the student's expected family contribution (EFC) is already zero, since the EFC cannot be reduced below zero.
+If you have special circumstances, you should appeal to the college for an adjustment to your cost of attendance.
+Some colleges will make an adjustment to the cost of attendance to increase aid eligibility when your expected family contribution (EFC) is already zero.

 Copyright © 2016 by Edvisors.com.
 All rights reserved.